Uniswap/docs/README.md

 # How to Update search indices with algolia

-create .env file with `APPLICATION_ID` and the `API_KEY` (write access) Edit config.json file with
+create .env file with `APPLICATION_ID` and the `API_KEY` (write access)

+Edit config.json file with:

 - start url from updated website
 - sitemap url from updated website: ex) for docs: https://docs.niftyleague.com/sitemap.xml
-- "v3-docs" index name
+- "docs" index name

-- install jq : `brew install jq` run `docker run -it --env-file=.env -e "CONFIG=$(cat ./config.json | jq -r tostring)" algolia/docsearch-scraper`
+install jq : `brew install jq` run `docker run -it --env-file=.env -e "CONFIG=$(cat ./config.json | jq -r tostring)" algolia/docsearch-scraper`

 # How to add a new page